apollosolutions/retail-supergraph/README.md

 # apollo-retail-supergraph

-Example supergraph for a retail business
+Example supergraph for a retail business.

 ## Disclaimer
 The code in this repository is experimental and has been provided for reference purposes only.
 Community feedback is